 Reduce Baggage Fees

 We saved the worst for last.

 This is the quintessential airline fee that these credits were designed to cover.
-And with airlines charging for checked bags up to $30 each way on all major U.S. airlines, it’s not a bad way to save some money.
+And with airlines charging at least $30 each way for checked bags domestically, it's not a bad way to save some money.

 But there are better ways.
 Namely, most major U.S. airlines have a co-branded credit card that offers free checked baggage on every flight.
 And many don't even require you to pay for your flight with that card to get the benefit.